KonranConfusion/MOTHER-Rebound/README.md

 AvoidThisLloyd
 Minty
 ___________________________________________________________________
-(I will remove NessButGit if they pull this shit again)
+(I will remove NessTheGit if they pull this shit again)